 Often, pheochromocytoma is treated with surgery and alpha-adrenergic blockers.
 These drugs are most commonly used to lower blood pressure.
 Beta-blockers may be used to control a fast or irregular pulse.

 Chemotherapy, targeted therapy, and other medications used to treat neuroendocrine tumors are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Getting care for symptoms and side effects

 A tumor and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the tumor, an important part of a patient's care is relieving his or her symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

 If a neuroendocrine tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).